mohamedhawas123/customer_management-nestjs-/README.md

 ## connect to database
 change credential in .env to your local database then run
-$ npx prisma generate
+$npx prisma generate
-$ npx prisma db psuh
+$npx prisma db psuh